skimprem/relative-gravity-adjustment/README.md

 * Useful to find solutions for the free-air gradient
 * Useful to discover gravity differences between benchmarks in a gravity network

 Open `invert.py` to view examples.
 The provided example data is from a free-air gradient measurement using both CG5 and CG6 instruments.
 This program can do tidal (ETERNA 3.4 or Longman, 1959) and ocean loading corrections but may require some additional dependencies (e.g., [Pygtide](https://github.com/hydrogeoscience/pygtide)) to be installed.
-The `ocl` directory contains information on ocean loading corrections.
+The `ocl/` directory contains information on ocean loading corrections and relies on HARDISP inside the `hardisp/` directory for the parameter evaluation.

 ## Class DataLoader